 In 2007, former K College President Eileen Wilson-Oyelaran signed the American College and University President’s Climate Commitment (ACUPCC).
 The College developed a Sustainability and Climate Action Plan (SCAP) to guide our work towards meeting the commitment, and began sponsoring student summer projects that help us reach our SCAP goals.
 In the winter of 2016, President Jorge Gonzalez signed the Higher Education Climate Action Letter, affirming his and Kalamazoo College’s continued commitment to environmental stewardship and sustainability.

-This year through the Center for Environmental Stewardship and The Arthur Vining Davis Foundation, there is funding to support multiple projects that advance environmental stewardship and sustainability in our community.
+Through the Center for Environmental Stewardship there is funding to support multiple projects that advance environmental stewardship and sustainability in our community.

 Students can apply for funding for two types of fellowships:

 - Apply for one of the following Environmental Stewardship Fellowships.
 Check out the full position descriptions!
 The fellowships offered this summer are:

 - Carbon Sequestration Fellowship at the Lillian Anderson Arboretum (mentor: Binney Girdler)